Dijariii/GitHubReadmeBuilder/DEPLOY.md

 If you encounter any issues with your deployment, check the following:

 1. **Build Errors**:
-   - Verify that the `vercel-build.js` file exists in your repository
+   - Verify that the `vercel-build.cjs` file exists in your repository
    - Check Vercel's build logs for any error messages
+   - Make sure all dependencies are correctly installed

 2. **Routing Issues**:
-   - Ensure that `vercel.json` is correctly configured with the proper rewrites and redirects
+   - Ensure that `vercel.json` is correctly configured with the proper routes and rewrites
-   - Make sure both the client and API are being built correctly
+   - The updated configuration includes separate handling for static assets and API routes
+   - Verify that cache headers are correctly set for optimal performance

 3. **Blank Page/404 Errors**:
    - Check that the output directory structure matches what's expected in `dist`
-   - Verify that the client-side routing is properly configured
+   - Verify that all assets are properly referenced with correct paths
+   - Ensure the base href is set correctly in index.html
+   - Check for any 404 errors in the browser console for missing assets

 4. **API Errors**:
    - Ensure the API endpoints are correctly formatted
    - Check the serverless function setup in `dist/api/index.js`
+   - Verify that the Express app is properly configured in the API handler
+   - Check that all required server modules are bundled correctly in dist/server

 5. **Source Code Displayed Instead of Rendered App**:
    - This is often caused by incorrect build configuration or missing files
    - Solution:
-     - Verify the `vercel-build.js` file is properly creating the dist folder
+     - Verify the build script is properly creating the dist folder with all required files
-     - Check that `vercel.json` rewrites are properly configured
+     - Check that `vercel.json` routes are properly configured
-     - Ensure your `index.html` file correctly loads the bundled JavaScript
+     - Ensure your `index.html` file correctly loads the bundled JavaScript with the right paths
+     - Make sure MIME types are correctly set
      - Try manually triggering a new deployment after updating configuration

 ## Environment Variables